 Business Law Services

-There are some significant changes to the law in the area of property, other than real estate, which are impacting substantially on businesses.
+There are some significant changes to the law in the area of property law, other than real estate, which are impacting substantially on businesses.

 These changes specifically relate to the Personal Properties and Securities Act which came into force in January 2012.
 Many businesses have still not reponded to the changes this brought.
 It is not to late to respond to this new environment and secure your property.

-In addition there are a number of problems you can inadvertently take on when taking on a subcontractor.
+In addition there are a number of problems you can inadvertently take on when hiring a subcontractor.
 We have discussed this and some solutions further below.